The moduli space of matroids: Abstract

 \section{Abstract}

-In \cite{Baker-Bowler17}, Nathan Bowler and the first author introduced a category of algebraic objects called {\em tracts} and defined the notion of (weak and strong) {\em matroids over a tract}.
+In \cite{Baker-Bowler19}, Nathan Bowler and the first author introduced a category of algebraic objects called {\em tracts} and defined the notion of (weak and strong) {\em matroids over a tract}.
 In the first part of the paper, we summarize and clarify the connections to other algebraic objects which have previously been used in connection with matroid theory.
 For example, we show that both partial fields and hyperfields are fuzzy rings, that fuzzy rings are tracts, and that these relations are compatible with previously introduced matroid theories.
 We also show that fuzzy rings are ordered blueprints in the sense of the second author.
-Thus fuzzy rings lie in the intersection of tracts with ordered blueprints; we call the objects of this intersection {\em pastures}.
+Thus fuzzy rings lie in the intersection of tracts with ordered blueprints; we call the objects of this intersection {\em idylls}.

-We then turn our attention to constructing moduli spaces for (strong) matroids over pastures.
-We show that, for any non-empty finite set $E$, the functor taking a pasture $F$ to the set of isomorphism classes of rank-$r$ strong $F$-matroids on $E$ is representable by an ordered blue scheme $\Mat(r,E)$.
+We then turn our attention to constructing moduli spaces for (strong) matroids over idylls.
+We show that, for any non-empty finite set $E$, the functor taking an idyll $F$ to the set of isomorphism classes of rank-$r$ strong $F$-matroids on $E$ is representable by an ordered blue scheme $\Mat(r,E)$.
 We call $\Mat(r,E)$ the {\em moduli space of rank-$r$ matroids on $E$}.
 The construction of $\Mat(r,E)$ requires some foundational work in the theory of ordered blue schemes; in particular, we provide an analogue for ordered blue schemes of the ``Proj'' construction in algebraic geometry, and we show that line bundles and their global sections control maps to projective spaces, much as in the usual theory of schemes.

-Pastures themselves are field objects in a larger category which we call {\em pasteurized ordered blueprints}; roughly speaking, pastures are to pasteurized ordered blueprints as hyperfields are to hyperrings.
-We define matroid bundles over pasteurized ordered blue schemes and show that $\Mat(r,E)$ represents the functor taking a pasteurized ordered blue scheme $X$ to the set of isomorphism classes of rank-$r$ (strong) matroid bundles on $E$ over $X$.
+Idylls themselves are field objects in a larger category which we call {\em $\Funpm$-algebras}; roughly speaking, idylls are to $\Funpm$-algebras as hyperfields are to hyperrings.
+We define matroid bundles over ordered blue $\Funpm$-schemes and show that $\Mat(r,E)$ represents the functor taking an ordered blue $\Funpm$-scheme $X$ to the set of isomorphism classes of rank-$r$ (strong) matroid bundles on $E$ over $X$.
 This characterizes $\Mat(r,E)$ up to (unique) isomorphism.